programminghistorian/ph-submissions/en/drafts/originals/text-mining-youtube-comments.md

 #### Verification

 After optimizing the corpus, it is helpful to manually review the 25 most frequently occurring words to get a sense of the comments’ overall substance.
 If you notice words among the top 25 that have limited semantic meaning, consider adding them to your custom stopwords list, and running the subsequent code again.
-For example, you might consider removing a contraction like 'didn't' - although, as you will see later, these common words have relatively little impact on the overall model, compared to rarer and more polarizing words.

 The following lines of code print the most frequently occurring 25 words, ready for manual review: